setanoier/fsa.regex/README.md

-# FSA to Regular Expression translator
+# FSA to Regular Expression Translator
 An example of input/output
 Input:
 ```